-HOW IMPORTANT IS GOOD GOVERNANCE TO DS SMITH?
+TO DS SMITH?

-You don't have to look very far to see how important good governance is.
+- A You don't have to look very far to see how important good governance is.
 This has been highlighted frequently in the last year as board effectiveness and reputational risk continue to make the headlines.
 At DS Smith, we seek to operate to the highest governance standards as this is essential if we are to have a strong, successful and enduring business.
 Throughout this report we have sought to provide a genuine understanding of how governance supports and protects DS Smith's business and stakeholders in a practical way.
-I am pleased to confirm that we have complied in full throughout the year with the principles and provisions of the 2014 UK Corporate Governance Code (the Code).

-HOW DOES GOOD GOVERNANCE HELP MANAGE RISK AND SUPPORT DS SMITH'S ABILITY TO MEET ITS STRATEGIC GOALS?

-A As a Board we have looked again at our management of and approach to risk.
+I am pleased to confirm that we have complied in full throughout the year with the principles and provisions of the 2014 UK Corporate Governance Code (the Code). - NO HOW DOES GOOD GOVERNANCE HELP MANAGE RISK AND SUPPORT DS SMITH'S ABILITY TO MEET ITS STRATEGIC GOALS? - As a Board we have looked again at our management of and approach to risk.
 The Board, supported by the Audit Committee, spent time discussing risk appetite across the business.
-Whilst defining our approach to risk appetite remains a work in progress, our risk management process continues to be one of the cornerstones of our corporate planning process.
+Whilst defining our approach to risk appetite remains a work in progress, our risk management process continues to be one of the cornerstones of our corporate planning process. - As DS Smith strives to apply the highest standards of governance, it is important to demonstrate transparency around policies and processes.
+This is now the second year of our remuneration policy which was approved by our shareholders at the Annual General Meeting in September 2014.
+We are not making any changes to the policy this year, nor to the way that we will be operating the policy.